 Black Sheep MKE is an upscale wine tap bar in the Walker’s Point neighborhood.
 The wine taps feature a rotating selection of 16 bottles of red, white and rose.
 Chef Adam Pawlak brings flavors across the world alongside Wisconsin favorites for a one of a kind dining experience.

 Seafood – particularly shrimp and fish – is the specialty at this Mexican restaurant.
 The addition of the open-air patio contributes to the fun and relaxing atmosphere, especially on a warm evening.

 1101 S. 2nd St., (414) 212-8843

 Braise is a restaurant and culinary school that specializes in locally-sourced New American fare, regionally crafted beers and wines from all over the world.
 The staff at Braise has made it their mission to reconnect people with their food through teaching and advancing community-based food issues.
-With that being said, you can try the kale risotto cakes, pickled plum salad or seared rainbow trout, and know exactly where those ingredients came from.
+With that being said, you can try the leek and potato soup, warm farro salad or steamed pork buns, and know exactly where those ingredients came from.

 Casa de Alberto

 Family-owned Mexican restaurant with affordable prices and a full bar.
 Specializes in classic Tex-Mex favorites along with a few unique seafood dishes.

 Cielito Lindo is a Mexican restaurant that offers classic, authentic dishes in a pleasant and colorful setting.
 The menu includes things like huevos rancheros, camaron al diabla, and flautas.
 With low prices, satisfying portion sizes and late-night hours, Cielito Lindo is most definitely a must.